brazil-data-cube/stmetrics/docs/source/installation.rst

 Installation
 ==============

 **stmetrics** is mostly written in python, however, due to the spatial-temporal segmentation algorithm available it requires C++ compiler.
-Please, prior to install, check the required dependecies at :ref:`depend-opt`.
+Please, prior to install, check the required dependecies at :ref:`depend-ref`.
 Configuring this compiler is the critical step in getting the spatial-temporal algorithm running.

 ---------------------
  stmetrics on Windows